Cincinnati, Ohio Hospital Negligence Lawyer reviewing cases of laboratory malpractice and diagnostic errors for injured plaintiffs nationwide

 Joe Lyon is a Cincinnati, Ohio Medical Malpractice Attorney and Hospital Error Lawyer reviewing radiology and laboratory malpractice for plaintiffs nationwide.

-Laboratory Malpractice & Diagnostic Errors
+Laboratory Errors & Diagnostic Errors

 A timely and proper diagnosis is critical so patients can quickly begin a treatment and get back to full health.
 But an accurate diagnosis can often only be confirmed by the results of X-rays, biopsies, blood samples and other diagnostic testing.
 Laboratory errors can include mislabeling samples, losing test results, and a failure to accurately interpret and communicate test results to doctors and patients.